logan169/template_herbalife_website/README.md

 #### How to use it (Front-end)

-Once the server is up, type in your browser's URL bar the URL displayed in the terminal after executing last command.
+Once the server is up, type in your browser's URL bar the URL displayed in the terminal after executing the last command.

 #### Website pictures